crossplane/docs/content/knowledge-base/guides/troubleshoot.md

     ----     ------                   ----              ----                                                             -------
     Normal   PublishConnectionSecret  9s (x2 over 10s)  defined/compositeresourcedefinition.apiextensions.crossplane.io  Successfully published connection details
     Normal   SelectComposition        6s (x6 over 11s)  defined/compositeresourcedefinition.apiextensions.crossplane.io  Successfully selected composition
-    Warning  ComposeResources         6s (x6 over 10s)  defined/compositeresourcedefinition.apiextensions.crossplane.io  cannot render composed resource from resource template at index 3: cannot use dry-run create to name composed resource: an empty namespace may not be set during creation
+    Warning  ComposeResources         6s (x6 over 10s)  defined/compositeresourcedefinition.apiextensions.crossplane.io  can't render composed resource from resource template at index 3: can't use dry-run create to name composed resource: an empty namespace may not be set during creation
     Normal   ComposeResources         6s (x6 over 10s)  defined/compositeresourcedefinition.apiextensions.crossplane.io  Successfully composed resources
     ```
-5. We see errors in the events.
-It is complaining about not specifying namespace in its compositions.
-For this particular kind of error, we can get its sub-resources and check which one is not created.
+5. You see errors in the events. it's complaining about not specifying namespace in its compositions.
+For this particular kind of error, you can get its sub-resources and check which one isn't created.

     ```bash
     kubectl get xexampleapp example-application-xqlsz -o=jsonpath='{.spec.resourceRef}{" "}{.spec.resourceRefs}' | jq